 A 5 foot perimeter must be maintained within your site, however the good news is you do not have to maintain 5 feet between all structures on the site.
 You also can have a cooking stove, but still no open campfires, or other open flames (candles, tiki torches, etc.).

 Team up!
-1,250 square feet is A LOT of space.
+Large sites are a lot of space.
 A great option for family and friends to camp together.
-Large Sites entitle the bearer up to two vehicles, and the number of structures you’re allowed to put up depends on keeping everything within the 5 foot perimeter.
+Large sites entitle the bearer up to two vehicles, and the number of structures you’re allowed to put up depends on keeping everything within the 5 foot perimeter.
 Our graph paper brainstorms pretty consistently show two vehicles and 2-3 structures fitting in the space; we know y’all are gonna get creative here and impress us with your tent Tetris skills.
 An RV will absolutely fit on a Large Site, but is unlikely to have extra space for a second vehicle plus additional structures.
-Large sites onsite are approx. 28' x 45' (1260 sq ft) and Large sites Across The Way are all different shapes, but are a minimum of 1250 sq ft.
+Large sites onsite are approx. 28' x 45' and Large sites Across the Way are all different shapes, but are a minimum of 1250 sq ft.

 NOTE: No indoor furniture is allowed on any campsite.